dongheenam/dongheenam.info/content/posts/2022/recursive-menu.md

 ---
-title: "Generating a Recursive Menu in Hugo"
+title: "Generating a recursive menu in Hugo"
 description: "Everyone tries recursion at least once.
 It was my turn."

 date: 2022-06-29 08:20:06.460 +1000